IDIAMath/idiamath.github.io/docs/question-3d-cube-transformations.md

 |:--:|
 | <sup>*-  figure 2:*</sup>  *When the user updates the input fields* |

-When the user updates the input field the cube is transformed
+When the user updates the input field the cube is transformed.
+If an input field is left empty, it is filled with the value '0'.
+This is because sometimes users forget something and the cube disapears because all inputs must be filled.

 | ![image](https://user-images.githubusercontent.com/43517080/219126215-cf5d8695-bebe-4ece-ab42-366c2fdeb3a7.png) |
 |:--:|